-We proactively seek team members from underrepresented groups and communities.
+We proactively seek team members from under-represented groups and communities.
 We offer equal opportunities for career progression, training, and personal development regardless of personal circumstance and have an ambition to recognise, retain and reward the very highest calibre global team.

-Addressing any pay gaps is one of our metrics for our organisational performance and we are committed to recruit and develop all staff on equitable and inclusive terms.
+Addressing any pay gaps is one of our metrics for our organisational performance and we are committed to recruit and develop all staff on equitable and inclusive terms, taking positive action as needed to achieve equity.

 We review and compile salary tiers for each country of operation, setting pay range around the median for comparative jobs market.
 We aim to promote pay parity across our well-established pay bands.
-We aim to be competitive to secure and retain the skills and expertise whilst being determined not to distort local job markets.
-Our ambition is to excel as a caring, supportive employer providing fairly paid, long-term positions and nurturing an engaged, happy, productive and effective working environment for all staff.
+We aim to be competitive to secure and retain the skills and expertise whilst being determined not to distort local job market.
+Our ambition is to excel as a caring, supportive employer providing fairly paid, long-term positions and that nurtures an engaged, happy, productive and effective working environment for all staff.